 Wondering if you can discipline a worker who uses vulgar language?
-Here's an example from a recent court case that can give you an idea on the...
+Learn from this court case about whether disciplinary action would be appropriate.

 NLRB Rules about Severance Agreement Clauses